 Storage Space

-Web pages take up storage space, just like the images and files on your computer and phone.
+Web pages take up storage space like your computer’s and phone’s images and files.

-If your website has hundreds of pages and lots of big images, it’ll need quite a lot of storage space.
-If you just have a few pages and images, you won’t need as much.
+If your website has hundreds of pages and many big images, it’ll need quite a lot of storage space.
+If you have a few pages and images, you won’t need as much.

 Bluehost gives you 50 GB of storage space on their cheapest plan (which is more than most websites need).
 Dreamhost gives you unlimited storage.